 Denise joined Watsi on August 13th, 2019.
-Four months ago, Denise became the 5331st member to automatically support a new Watsi patient every month.
-Since then, 224 more people have become monthly donors!
-Denise's most recent donation supported Guerdina, a student from Haiti, to fund prep and transport for heart surgery.
+Three years ago, Denise joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Denise's most recent donation supported Karim, a bright 10-year-old boy from Bolivia, to fund life-saving cardiac surgery.